-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware

-Unaware can and is forwarded. port will be set to

-be used for When the port receives tagged frames: 0x8100.
+Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware can and is forwarded.
+Unaware port will be be used for When the port receives tagged frames: set to 0x8100.
 802.1QinQ 1.
-If the tagged frame contains a TPID of The final status of the

-(double tag).
-0x8100, it will become a double-tag frame and frame after egressing

-will be forwarded. will also be affected by

-2. If the TPID of tagged frame is not 0x8100 the Egress Rule.
+If the tagged frame contains a TPID of The final status of the (double tag).
+0x8100, it will become a double-tag frame and frame after egressing will be forwarded. will also be affected by 2.
+If the TPID of tagged frame is not 0x8100 the Egress Rule. (ex.

-(ex.
 0x88A8), it will be discarded.
 C-port When the port receives untagged frames, an The TPID of a frame

 untagged frame obtains a tag (based on PVID) transmitted by C-port

 and is forwarded. will be set to 0x8100.

 When the port receives tagged frames:

 1. If the tagged frame contains a TPID of

 0x8100, it will be forwarded.

 2. If the TPID of tagged frame is not 0x8100

 (ex.
 0x88A8), it will be discarded.

 S-port When the port receives untagged frames, an The TPID of a frame

 untagged frame obtains a tag (based on PVID) transmitted by S-port

 and is forwarded. will be set to 0x88A8.

 When the port receives tagged frames:

 1. If the tagged frame contains a TPID of

 0x8100, it will be forwarded.

 2. If the TPID of tagged frame is not 0x88A8

 (ex.
 0x8100), it will be discarded.

 S-custom-port When the port receives untagged frames, an The TPID of a frame

 untagged frame obtains a tag (based on PVID) transmitted by

 and is forwarded.
 S-custom-port will be

-When the port receives tagged frames: set to a self-customized
+When the port receives tagged frames: set to a

-1. If the tagged frame contains a TPID of value, which can be set
+1. If the tagged frame contains a TPID of self-customized value,

-0x8100, it will be forwarded. by the user via
+0x8100, it will be forwarded. which can be set by

-2. If the TPID of tagged frame is not 0x88A8 Ethertype for Custom
+2. If the TPID of tagged frame is not 0x88A8 the user via Ethertype

 (ex.
-0x8100), it will be discarded.
-S-ports.
+0x8100), it will be discarded. for Custom S-ports.